A construction of antisymmetric modular forms for Weil representations: Antisymmetric Poincar e series with rational coefficients

-To complete the proofs of theorems 1 and 2 of the introduction (in weights $k \ge 4$), we use the theta decomposition (theorem 5.1 of \cite{EZ}) to relate the coefficients of the Jacobi Eisenstein series to the usual (modular) Eisenstein series.
-In particular, one can show this way that the coefficients $c(n,r,\gamma)$ are always rational.
-The proof of Eichler and Zagier \cite{EZ} does not immediately apply to Jacobi forms of non-integral index, but a minor extension (\cite{W3}, proposition 7) is sufficient to prove the formula claimed in theorem 2.
+To complete the proofs of Theorems 1 and 2 of the introduction (in weights $k \ge 9/2$), we use the theta decomposition (Theorem 5.1 of \cite{EZ}) to relate the coefficients of the Jacobi Eisenstein series to the usual (modular) Eisenstein series.
+The proof of Eichler and Zagier \cite{EZ} does not immediately apply to Jacobi forms of non-integral index but a minor extension (\cite{W3}; see also the errata) is sufficient.
+Following \cite{W3}, if $\Lambda$ is an even lattice which realizes the discriminant form $(A,Q)$ and $\Lambda_{m,\beta}$ is defined as in the statement of Theorem 1.2 above, then there is an isomorphism (of modules over the graded ring of classical modular forms of level one) which identifies a vector-valued modular form with the Jacobi form Moreover, this correspondence identifies vector-valued Eisenstein series with Jacobi Eisenstein series (\cite{W3}, section 5).
+This immediately yields Theorem 1.2; and the rationality result (Theorem 1.1) follows from rationality of the Fourier coefficients of vector-valued Eisenstein series (which follows from the formula \cite{BK}).